NC NeoCube fi 5 mm kuleczki kolorowe / N38

 bulk discounts:

 Call us tel: +48 22 499 98 98 or get in touch via contact form on the contact page.
-You can check the strength and the shape of magnet in our force calculator power calculator
+You can check the mass as well as the shape of neodymium magnets in our power calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.